Siddharth Bhat

 Since we saw that lists aren't representable, because we can query "outside their domain", the question naturally becomes, can we build a data structure such that the query remains within the domain?
 The answer is yes, with much trickery!

-First, we'll need an encoding of natural numbers as 0
+First, we'll need an encoding of natural numbers as 0 and a successor

-), where we represent a number n
+function (intuitively, +1), where we represent a number n as adding 1

-times to 0
+n times to 0:

 data NAT = ZERO | SUCC NAT deriving(Eq)

-, and so on.
-We implement countNAT
+and so on.
+We implement countNAT to convert naturals to integers:

 countNAT :: NAT -> Int